bobbadshy/touchosc_shiva_preset_manager/README.md

 As this is just a hobby project in my freetime, I cannot promise I will get to any of them, but nevertheless, suggestions and bug reports are welcome! 🙂

+### Future features wishlist

+- Hold long-tap on preset button in Direct Access mode opens a context menu that allows cut, copy and paste the preset to another preset position. ;P
+- ...?

 ### Screenshots

 **Preset manager module in TouchOSC editor view:**